Fire National Regulations 2020 by countries

 No guideline available.
 Performance based design can proceed only according with national law D.M.
 9.5.2007.

-In Portugal the fire safety framework for permanent, temporary or itinerant buildings and enclosures is homogeneously applicable throughout the national territory, with the necessary adaptations for the Autonomous Regions of Azores and Madeira.
+In Portugal, the fire safety framework for permanent, temporary or itinerant buildings and enclosures is homogeneously applicable throughout the national territory, with the necessary adaptations for the Autonomous Regions of Azores and Madeira.

 The main aspects of the Portuguese regulations:

 GENERAL OBJECTIVES OF THE PORTUGUESE FIRE REGULATION FRAMEWORK FOR BUILDINGS:

 Determine the minimum conditions to be met by the design, construction and layout of buildings to:

 (a) Reduce the probability of a fire occurrence;